 Don’t let jet lag ruin your holiday

 Our Circadian Rhythm keeps us in rhythm with nature and in particular works with the rise and fall of the sun, or in light and dark.
-By changing the time of our eating, sleeping and waking, it upsets everything from our sleep to our digestion which is why we often feel dreadful.
+By changing the time of our eating, sleeping and waking, it upsets everything from our sleep to our digestion.
+As a result, we often feel dreadful.
 Our body also has particular times over the 24hour cycle where our digestive fire is higher and lower which is why our digestion also gets upset with jet lag.

 According to Ayurveda, there are times when the mind is quieter, more creative or heavy.
 Drastic time changes through flying across time zones has a tendency to create mental chaos.
 On arrival, it’s important to rest the mind and body on the first day you arrive at your destination.
 You’ll truly be more creative, or you’ll enjoy yourself more if you have a light day after a long flight.

-Light and dark are fundamental to our sleep pattern.
+Light and dark are fundamental to our sleep pattern because our sleep hormones are affected by light changes

 There are three hormones involved in our sleep cycle – tryptophan, melatonin and serotonin.
 Tryptophan is an amino acid that produces Serotonin.
 Serotonin regulates sleep, calms you down and is light sensitive, and melatonin controls your sleep cycle.
 They are totally interrelated.
 As the evening draws in the darkness, the body’s serotonin levels rise and melatonin is released to start the natural sleep cycle.
 On flights if it is our intention to sleep, try using an eye mask…and make it a comfortable one!